-1. Aston is lead institute of the West Midlands Regional Consortium and works in partnership with the Universities of Birmingham, Coventry, Keele, Warwick, Wolverhampton and Networks for Excellence.
-The Consortium aims to address the issue of progression routes in schools and colleges and to highlight the theme of languages and employability with a variety of projects and activities from cultural events and revision days to e-mentoring and tutoring.
+- The new Routes into Languages Programme in England is funded by the Higher Education Funding Council for England and will run from August 2013 to July 2016.
+Aston is lead institute of the West Midlands Regional Consortium and works in partnership with the Universities of Birmingham, Coventry, Keele, Warwick, Wolverhampton and Networks for Excellence.
+The Consortium aims to address the issue of progression routes in schools and colleges and to highlight the theme of international mobility with a variety of projects and activities from cultural events and revision days to e-mentoring and tutoring.

 For more information on the Routes into Languages programme and a full list of projects and activities taking place in the Midlands please visit our website www.routesintolanguages.ac.uk/westmidlands or contact: